ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 applications MUST apply the lowest throughput advice received during any monitoring period; see {{time}}.

+After a monitoring period ({{time}}) without receiving throughput advice, any previous advice expires.
+Endpoints can remove any constraints placed on throughput based on receiving throughput advice.
+This does not mean that there are no limits, either in policy or due to network conditions, only that these limits are now unknown.
+Other constraints on usage will still apply, which necessarily includes congestion control and might include other, application-specific constraints.

 Applications MAY discard throughput usage state when they receive throughput advice that indicates a reduced rate.
 Otherwise, data that was sent at a higher rate